 Logbook

 A pilot logbook is the one accessory that pilots can’t do without.
-From when I started learning to fly, I’ve recorded all my flights in a logbook from Transair which came with the Flight Training bag.
+From when I started learning to fly, I’ve recorded all my flights in a logbook from Transair, which came with the Flight Training bag.
 It conforms with EASA Part FCL requirements and is designed to grow with you as your ratings, hours and experience accumulate.
 During my Instrument Rating Training, I created an electronic version in Excel, making it easy for me to update and transpose it to my online format and share it with you.

 Annual logbook – hours flown by year